 “This is HR gold!
 WeThrive has given me a fantastic insight into my teams with really clear and easy to follow stats and graphics.
 It has made performance reviews so much more targeted.
 Highly recommended!”
 Selina Bishop, Head of HR, VW Heritage.

-If you’re unsure about which employee engagement system is right for you, then why not request a demo of WeThrive to see what we can offer.
+If you’re unsure about which employee engagement system is right for you, then why not try the survey to see what we can offer.

 WeThrive is the agile engagement platform that uncovers how your people truly feel, enabling managers to create highly effective teams, retain key staff for longer and deliver better business results.

 At organisation, team or individual level WeThive’s unique 4C model leverages the latest psychological understanding to quickly and easily deliver insights, actions and learning content to help your managers become better managers, creating a high performance culture and improving business results.
 UK based, WeThrive has an average 91% survey completion rate and to date has made over 5000 company-wide recommendations.

 All too often the importance of employee attendance gets overlooked in business.
 But working hours lost can be a drain on productivity and comes with a cost.
 If you’re thinking…

 It’s possible to plot a timeline of how employee engagement has evolved over recent times, but what are the new trends in employee engagement you should focus on?
 As years…